Ifola Tree Kangaroo

 Illustration - Peter Schouten

 Ifola (Dendrolagus notatus) is located in montane forests at elevations between 900-3100m in the central highlands region of Papua New Guinea.
 Ifola has the largest distribution of any Tree Kangaroo with a potential range of 40,000 square kilometres.
-Unfortunatley it is has been hunted out from much of this area which has been the result of an increasing human population.
+Unfortunately it is distributed in one of the most densely populated regions on earth which has resulted in it being hunted out from much of this area.
+It is highly prized as a food source and for bride price customs in the highland region of Papua New Guinea.

 Distribution of the Ifola Tree Kangaroo